eileectrxity/2-3-0-solo-project_palette-picker/README.md

 - [ ] Clicking the form submit button does not reload the page because the default behavior is prevented
 - [ ] Clicking the form submit button creates a new palette in the palettes section
 - [ ] Clicking the form submit button clears the form
-- [ ] Clicking one of the copy buttons copies the hex code of the color to the clipboard
+- [ ] Clicking one of the copy buttons copies the hex code of the color to the user's clipboard
-- [ ] Clicking the copy button copies the selected color to the user's clipboard
 - [ ] Clicking the copy button alters the text for a second to say "Copied hex!" for 1 second before switching back
 - [ ] Clicking the delete button removes the palette from the page
 - [ ] Clicking the delete button removes the palette from localStorage (does not come back upon reload of page)